TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/AccessControlOptions/Index.rst

    permission settings and options for the user or group which can be used to customize the backend and individual modules.

-   All User TSconfig options are described in the :ref:`TSconfig Reference <t3tsconfig:usertsconfig>`
+   All user TSconfig options are described in the :ref:`TSconfig Reference <t3tsconfig:usertsconfig>`